Tonelllo/rt1_2/README.md

       print("The format of the input is not correct pleasy retry");
     }
   }

-  // If we reach this point everything is good publishNewGoal();
+  // If we reach this point everything is good and the new goal
+  // can be sent to the action server publishNewGoal();
 }